5 essential finance team objectives for success in 2025

 The most obvious example of this is the way some companies protect the company card.
 If a team member needs to pay online - a new software subscription, for example - they have to personally visit the finance team or even CEO to get the card.
 This way, the keeper of the card can ask all the questions they need before any money goes out the door.

 Of course, this logic falls apart instantly.
 What happens if the cardholder is out of the office?
 What if they’re too busy and don’t bother asking those essential questions?
-What if the employee who needs the card is out of office themselves?
+What if the employee who needs the card is working remotely?

-This whole dynamic slows the company down and leads to added face-to-face time.
+This whole dynamic slows the company down and leads to unnecessary friction, especially in today's hybrid work environment.

 The truth is, employees want autonomy and trust.
 They do their best work when they feel free to make decisions.
 But at the same time, you can’t give everybody open access to the company bank account and credit cards.